-If you are a citizen from the European Union, Iceland, Liechtenstein, Norway or Switzerland, you can apply for a European Health Insurance Card (EHIC) in your home country.
+If you are not employed, and you are a citizen from the European Union, Iceland, Liechtenstein, Norway or Switzerland, you can apply for a European Health Insurance Card (EHIC).

-You can obtain the European Health Insurance Card free of charge by contacting your local insurance provider.
-EHIC will cover the costs for essential basic health care and emergency health care.
+You can obtain the European Health Insurance Card free of charge by contacting your local health authority.

 Please check if you are covered for the whole period of your stay in the Netherlands.
 The university is not responsible for you taking sufficient coverage.

-You can take out a supplemental medical insurance at a private insurance company, such as AON Student Insurance.
-Make sure to check what your own insurance company in your home country will cover for the complete period of your stay abroad, and what type of coverage it consists of.
+You can take out supplemental medical insurance at a private insurance company, such as AON Student Insurance.

 If you have any questions about the EHIC coverage or reimbursement of medical costs, please contact Zilveren Kruis through their website or call + 31 (0)71 751 0052.